Me and Planet Earth

 I’ve always had an appreciation of my connections to my ancestors.
 I grew up in a household where the adults spoke out loud to those who had passed to share news, ask for their help or complain that they had been left adrift.

 While my grandmother died in 1978, she is still at the center of my life.
 Every meal I cook, she is there.
 I sense my grandmother in each of my creative acts.
 The walls of my healing room are alive with her art.
 Her old furniture and sewing machine fill my apartment.
-My other grandparents had already died or died soon after I was born.
-She was the one who connected me to the ancient world that was part of her essence.
+My other grandparents had already died before I was born.
+She was the one who connected me to the ancient world that was part of my essence.

 My Grandmother’s Roots

 Etruscans dominated this land from 900 BCE to the height of the Roman Empire.
-When I visited this Corchiano, I found that my grandmother’s wildly fantastic stories were all true.
-It helped me understand that these ancient peoples were still very much alive to the people who lived in Corchiano, which was founded thousands of years ago.
+When I visited Corchiano, I found that my grandmother’s wildly fantastic stories were all true.
+It helped me understand that these ancient peoples, founded thousands of years ago, were still very much alive to the people of Corchiano.

-As I continue to recapture my Italian language, I become more curious about my heritage and culture.
+As I continue to reacquire my ability to speak Italian, I become more curious about my heritage and culture.
 I began working on my family tree.
 I found that names repeat over centuries.
 So do professions.
 My father, his father, and all my paternal grandfathers were either carpenters or cabinet makers going back five generations.
 My brothers also work with wood as a pastime.
-My nephew, who always eschewed construction work, recently announced he would begin working in construction.
+My nephew, who always eschewed construction work, recently announced he would begin working in construction and is now a firefighter who saves people and their homes.

 On my mother’s side, the men were barbers.
 I have a talent for cutting hair.
 The women on both sides of my family worked with textiles.
-I’ve made many of the essential clothes I’ve worn during my life and have a love of exotic textiles.
+I’ve made many of the essential clothes I’ve worn throughout my life, and I have a love of colorful textiles.

 Connecting to Ancestors

-I’ve always had an appreciation of my connections to my ancestors.
-I grew up in a household where the adults spoke out loud to those who had passed to share news, ask for their help or complain that they had been left adrift.
-When I began to go to a Buddhist temple, and I learned about the rituals to console one’s ancestors, it was as if a missing piece had shown up for me.
+I’ve always appreciated my connections to my ancestors.
+I grew up in a household where the adults spoke out loud to those who had passed to share news, ask for their help, or complain that they had been left adrift.
+When I began attending a Buddhist temple and learned about the rituals to console one’s ancestors, it was as if a missing piece had finally shown up for me.

-I began practicing this ritual mostly about ancestors whom I might have known and some for whom I only knew by reputation.
+I began practicing this ritual mostly for ancestors whom I might have known, and for some for whom I only knew by reputation.
 A particular situation arose for me that was related to the actions of some of those ancestors.
 I decided to ask for their consolation as part of my chanting practice.
 An outcome of these prayers that I had hoped for was that my mother’s suffering might subside.

-After a few weeks, my mother called me and said that she fired the home health aides that I had helped provide.
+After a few weeks, my mother called me and said that she had fired the home health aides that I had helped provide.
 She wanted them out of her house.
 My mother is 90 years old and mostly deaf and blind.
-She also lives in a large multi-level home with lots of stairs.
+She also lives in a large, multi-level home with many stairs.
 I took in the news and wondered if there was anything to this consolation of ancestors.
 Now, who would take care of my mother’s daily needs?
-I also had some space for this being the outcome for which I was asking.
+I also had some space for the possibility that this was the outcome I was asking for.

-A few days later, I spoke to my mother, and she said: “I am so happy to have my home back.”
+A few days later, I spoke to my mother, and she said, “I am so happy to have my home back.”
 I have never heard her say she was happy.
-Even though I fear for her safety being alone, she is sure that she is much better off.
+Even though I fear for her safety when she is alone, she is sure that she is much better off.

 What We Ask for Might Be Different from What Shows up

-I am holding space for how, when we ask for a situation to move forward, that forward movement might not look like what we expect.
-Any changes can also include new things arriving into our lives that we may not even have known would be essential to us.
+I am holding space for the idea that, when we ask for a situation to move forward, that forward movement might not look like what we expect.
+Any changes can also include new things arriving in our lives that we may not even have known would be essential to us.

-First, I found that so many of the paintings from Eturia were of people with dark curly hair.
+First, I found that many of the cave paintings from Etruria depicted people with dark, curly hair.
 I had never seen cave paintings with curly-haired people before.
 Then, I discovered my Etruscan grandmother.
 The photo of the statue reminded me of a picture of me.
-I pulled out my likeness and put the images next to each other and felt this fantastic resonance.
+I pulled out my likeness, put the images side by side, and felt a fantastic resonance.
 When I was 26 years old, I needed a photo for my international driver’s license before my first trip to Corchiano, Italy.
 I sat with these likenesses and checked into my body.
-I had a sense that I have found my home—a place where others looked like me.
-It makes me very happy even though these images are from two thousand years ago.
+I had a sense that I had found my home—a place where others looked like me.
+It makes me very happy, even though these images are from thousands of years ago.

 Later, I recounted this story to my acupuncturist.
 She explained that connecting to one’s ancestors strengthens one’s kidney energy.
-Establishing a link to a place of origin enhances one’s earth energy—both areas of weakness in my body.
+Establishing a link to a place of origin enhances one’s earth energy, which is an area of weakness in my body.

 The Help We Receive Is from Timeless Sources